Advice to future AmeriCorps members from our Impact Managers

-Our Impact Managers work alongside our AmeriCorps members every day.
-Here’s there advice for a strong year of service!
+At City Year Baton Rouge, our Impact Managers work alongside our AmeriCorps members every day.
+Here’s their advice for a strong year of service:

-Come in with a service mindset and keep it all year!!!
+Prepare to be unprepared.
+Come in with a service mindset, and keep it all year!!!

 Don’t complain all the time!